James Buchanan Macaulay: Publishing career

 In 1826 Macaulay was a churchwarden at St James' church.
 He asked John Fenton to write a letter to the Colonial Advocate denying a story that Fenton wanted to publish stories about the church.
 Mackenzie refused to print the letter, so Macaulay wrote to the Advocate under the pseudonym "A Churchwarden" explaining that Fenton had been fired and rehired in his position with the church.
-When Fenton's letter was published in the Observer Macaulay asked the editor of the Advocate William Lyon Mackenzie not to print his or Fenton's letters.
+When Fenton's letter was published in the Observer, Macaulay asked the editor of the Advocate William Lyon Mackenzie not to print his or Fenton's letters.
 Instead, the Advocate printed the letters with negative commentary.
 Macaulay responded by printing a pamphlet of his correspondence with Mackenzie, including letters Mackenzie marked as private.
 This pamphlet caused Mackenzie to publish personal information and gossip on the Family Compact, including Macaulay.

+Legal career

 On June 8, 1826, Macaulay witnessed the Types Riot.
 He stopped briefly to talk to Stephen Heward and William Allan but left quickly hoping not to be seen by others.
 Another person recognised him laughing and trying to cover his face while walking away from the riot.
 Samuel Jarvis hired Macaulay as his attorney when Jarvis was sued for trespassing during the riots.
 Macaulay advised his client to not plead innocence as he had witnessed the riots and would struggle to argue that defence.
 Macaulay suggested Jarvis claim that the property damage was for a morally appropriate reason to stop Mackenzie's negative reporting and that they seek an out-of-court settlement.

 Macaulay rejected Mackenzie's offer of £2000 to settle the lawsuit and counterproposed £200.
 In his communications with Mackenzie's lawyer James Edward Small he maintained the strategy of claiming the riots were morally acceptable and the damage to the printing press and destroyed type was not worth £2000.
 His final offer was £300 to settle the lawsuit.